ubc-stat-grad/ubc-stat-grad.github.io/README.md

-# UBC statistics graduate student association
+# UBC Statistics Graduate Student Association (SGSA)

 This repo contains the code to generate the website of the UBC statistics graduate student association.